Tuesday, February 28, 2017

 It was fun to see the art I had drawn, all embroidered on the quilt.
 And as usual I complimented her on it.
 We had an okay visit - I helped her locate a ring she though she had lost, ran her over to a feed store for seed potatoes, and took her out for lunch. {Visits with my mother are all about listening to her, doing for her, helping her.} But after lunch she told me that she wanted a baby quilt back that she had given me when Grayson was born.
 She said I "guilted" her into giving it to me.
 I don't even remember having a conversation about baby quilts when Gray was born - I'm sure it was the last thing on my mind at the time!
 If my mother wasn't interested in my first three babies, why would she'd be interested in the 4th?
 Having her make a quilt for him is not even something I would have mentioned to her.

 I feel as though I will never fully understand the woman.
-If Chloe came to me and wanted just about anything of mine that had meaning to her, I would give it to her.
-Especially things I have made with my own hands.
-I would be both pleased and flattered that something I created would be important to her.
+If one of my children came to me and wanted something I had created, I would give it to them.
+I would be both pleased and flattered that something I created would be important.
 And I would never ask for it back, because I would give it fully and freely to begin with.
 Things are not love.
 Love is love.
 But asking for something back that you gave in love, is like asking for the love back.

 So that's about what it boils down to - she cannot give freely of herself without regret.
 And apparently, an 18 year old baby quilt is weighing on her mind.
 And now I have that off my chest, so it isn't going to weigh on mine.